cyberlibrarian/cyberlibrarian.github.io/_posts/2023-03-26-importing-crowdstrike-events-into-splunk.md

 ### Renaming conflicting fields
 But this

 Note for Splunk datasource developers: Setting "INDEXED_EXTRACTION=json" will give you fields that start with "result." and while that is workable, I prefer not to have that.
+We don't want the CrowdStrike "_raw" and "_time" fields clobbering the Splunk ones (which will be populated when the data is indexed by Splunk).

+That is where the two "SEDCMD" settings come in.
+These will search-and-replace the text (using sed syntax) before they are indexed.

 ## Step 4: Import the JSON into Splunk